datopian/tech.datopian.com/ckan/play-around.md

 ### Check CKAN API

-For this tutorial we are focusing on the API as that is central to your work as a Developer.
-If you want to explore the web user interface more go to http://ckan:5000 and play around yourself.
+"This tutorial focuses on the CKAN API as that is central to development work and requires more guidance.
+We also invite you to explore the user interface which you can do directly yourself by visiting https://ckan:5000/"

 #### Let's check portal status